Enrolling in direct deposit has a number of benefits for students, including,

 For refunds, initial set up will take 3 business days for direct deposit to become active.
 During this window, you will not be able to submit any new refund requests.
 For payroll transactions, it takes 5 business days for direct deposit to become active.

 All students should enroll in direct deposit.
 For student refunds, funds processed via direct deposit will be sent to your bank within 3 business days.
 If you do not choose to enroll in direct deposit, a check will be mailed to you directly (which may take up to 10-14 business days).
-Checks will no longer be held for pick-up in Student Financial Services.
+Checks will not be held for pick-up in the Office of Student Financial Services.

 For payroll, all students must set up direct deposit.
 Initial pay checks prior to direct deposit must be picked up at Human Resources Management Customer Service Center, located in 250 Columbus Place.
 Checks will not be mailed.

 If you are a current student employee at Northeastern University and have a valid Direct Deposit Form on file, you do not need to complete a new Direct Deposit Form.
 Any future refund requests that you submit and are eligible to receive will automatically be deposited to the bank account you currently have on file with the university.

 If you have a question regarding your direct deposit status or banking information, please log into your myNortheastern and access the Direct Deposit Form, located under “Services & Links.”
 The form will be pre-populated with the bank name and last 4 digits of the account number.

 No, the account must be with a U.S. bank.

 Yes, direct deposit may be cancelled after signing up.
 However, if a refund is in process you must wait until the process is complete to cancel your direct deposit.